 - Built-in Fridge / Fridge Freezer

-- The door being open too long or opened too often.
-Ice is formed because moist air is drawn into the appliance
+- is the door being open for too long or opened too often.
+Ice can be formed because moist air is drawn into the appliance.

-- Door not closed properly after use.
+- Is the Door closed properly after use.
 Check the condition of the gasket on the door.
 If you find it is damaged, deformed or broken, call for a service visit.

 - Is anything stuck in the door or preventing it from closing properly.

 - Hot food or too much fresh food being placed in the fridge before cooling.
 Try to avoid placing warm or hot food straight in to the fridge as this can change the inside temperature and lead to ice within the fridge.

 If you still experience issues you can call out helpline for assistance or a possible engineer visit.